Staff

 Director of Strategic Initiatives

-Alison Ascher Webber develops and directs innovative projects that advance digital equity and leverage technology to increase the reach and impact of education and workforce programs.
-Alison co-leads Digital US, a national initiative to close digital skills gaps by 2030.
-She advises online learning and ICT4D initiatives including for the National Immigration Forum, UNESCO, and the Employment Technology Fund @ JFF.
-Previous roles include Education Director at mLearning company Cell-Ed and Associate Director at Avasant Foundation.
-Alison served as first Executive Director of the Leadership Training & Education Fund for janitors across California and helped form the award-winning Building Skills Partnership.
-Alison holds a Master’s in Education.
+At the EdTech Center @ World Education, Director of Strategic Initiatives Alison Ascher Webber develops and directs innovative projects that advance digital equity and leverage technology to increase the reach and impact of education and workforce programs.
+Alison co-leads Digital US, a national initiative to close digital skills gaps by 2030 and supports the federally funded Digital Resilience in the American Workforce initiative.
+She advises online learning and ICT4D initiatives that have included the National Immigration Forum, UNESCO, and the Employment Technology Fund @ JFF.
+Previous roles were Education Director at mLearning company Cell-Ed and Associate Director at Avasant Foundation.
+Alison served as first Executive Director of the Leadership Training & Education Fund for janitors across California and helped form the award-winning Building Skills Partnership, for which she serves as a proud Board member.
+Alison holds a Master’s in Education and started her career teaching ESOL and work readiness.

 Jen Vanek, PhD